 2. Make a list of Chinese exporters, or suppliers, who can provide you with your scarves

-Now that you have a good idea of what kind of scarf you want to import from China, it’s time to find an exporter/supplier who can provide you with the scarf you need.
+Now that you have a good idea of what kind of scarf you want to import from China.
+It’s time to find an exporter/supplier who can provide you with the scarf you need.
 It’s essential that your chosen supplier is reputable and has experience in the industry.
-They should also be able to source the right scarf at a reasonable price and provide excellent customer service.
+They should also be able to source the right scarf at a reasonable price.
+They should provide excellent customer service.

 The best way to find suppliers is through networking with people who already work in this area.
-You might consider joining trade associations or attending conferences where Chinese companies are exhibiting; these events are great places to meet potential partners!
+You might consider joining trade associations or attending conferences.
+These events are great places to meet potential partners!